Mo-AH/surveillance_robot/README.md

 ## Software Architecture ##

+[smach](http://wiki.ros.org/smach) - State machine library to simulate the robot behaviour.

+The full documentation can be found [here](https://Mo-AH.github.io/surveillance_robot/).

 ---

 ## How to Run ##

-The repository has been developed in this [Docker-based environment](https://hub.docker.com/repository/docker/carms84/exproblab) with [ROS Noetic](http://wiki.ros.org/noetic) installed.
-It uses a couple of elements that should be installed before running the code:
+Thi software is developed with a [ROS Noetic](http://wiki.ros.org/noetic) environment and you need to have a ROS workspace initialized in order to run the simulation.
+Moreover you should have installed:
-  - [ARMOR Server](https://github.com/EmaroLab/armor), which can be installed by following the instructions described in the Readme.
+  - [ARMOR Server](https://github.com/EmaroLab/armor), a ROS integration to manipulate online OWL ontologies, which can be installed by following the instructions in the README.
+  - [armor_py_api](https://github.com/EmaroLab/armor_py_api), a library to simplify the python calls to the ARMOR Server, which can be installed by following the instructions in the README.
-  - [xterm](https://wiki.archlinux.org/title/Xterm), which can be installed by running from the terminal `$ sudo apt install -y xterm`.
+  - [xterm](https://wiki.archlinux.org/title/Xterm), a terminal simulator, which can be installed by running from the terminal `$ sudo apt install -y xterm`.

+After that, follow those steps:
+  1. In the `src` folder of your ROS workspace, clone this repository by running `git clone https://github.com/Mo-AH/surveillance_robot`
+  2. Move first to `src/surveillance_robot/scripts` and then to `src/surveillance_robot/utilities/surveillance_robot` and run a `chmod +x <script_name>.py` for each Python module in both folders.
+  3. Build the ROS workspace by running `catkin_make` in its root folder.
+  4. Launch the simulation by running `roslaunch surveillance_robot simulation.launch`

+You should now see something like this:

+***figura***